chonieny/CA_Houseprice_Regression_project/README.md

   &#8594; It could be seen that the prices tend to be higher the closer the houses are to the ocean.<br/>
 * The median house ages were also visualized by location within California.<br/>
   &#8594; It was apparent that the median ages of most of the houses range from less than 10 to around 30 years throughout California.<br/>
-  &#8594; Although the very new houses seemed to be more populated in the lower and middle regions of California, there did not seem to be a<br/>
+  &#8594; Although the very new houses seemed to be more populated in the lower and middle regions of California, there did not seem to be a
           noticeable pattern of the median age of houses by location.

   <img src = "viz1.png" style = "width: 45%"> <img src = "viz2.png" style = "width: 45%">